nahuel242/documentation/docs/Using Randomness/v2-wrapper/get-a-random-number.md

 ## Clean up

-After you are done with this contract and the subscription, you can retrieve the remaining testnet LINK to use with other examples.
+After you are done with this contract, you can retrieve the remaining testnet LINK to use with other examples.

-1. In the [Subscription Manager](https://vrf.chain.link/), click the ID of your new subscription under the **My Subscriptions** list.
-The subscription details page opens.

-1. Under your subscription details, click **Cancel subscription**.
-A field opens asking which wallet address you want to send the remaining funds to.

-1. Enter your wallet address and click **Cancel subscription**.
+1. Call `withdrawLink()`.
 MetaMask opens and asks you to confirm the transaction.
-After you approve the transaction, Chainlink VRF closes your subscription account and sends the remaining LINK to your wallet.
+After you approve the transaction, the remaining LINK will be transfered from your consuming contract to your wallet address.